School Supplies

 • Combining physics and engineering design in fields such as optics, energy generation, astrophysics, electronics, climate, geophysics, economics, and more

 • Research!
 Physics is a field that is always rich in researchers and research topics, both theoretical and experimental.
-In Engineering Physics, you will learn about recent experiments regarding current theories.
+In Engineering Physics, you’ll learn about recent experiments regarding current theories.
 Your coursework will provide an excellent foundation for graduate studies.

 • The “Science” part of “Engineering Science”